tej-a192/chatbot-Team-2/README.md

         We implemented a web search agentic framework that empowers the chatbot to fetch real-time information from the internet using **DuckDuckGo**.
 The agent dynamically decides how to respond based on the user's query:
         * If the question is factual or answerable by the LLMs (Gemini or Ollama), it directly fetches a response using the model.
         * If the question requires up-to-date or external information, the query is routed through a web search agent that retrieves relevant content from DuckDuckGo and integrates it into the final answer.
+   *   **Podcast Generator**:
+        We implemented a podcast generation agentic framework that transforms documents into spoken audio using **gTTS (Google Text-to-Speech)**.
+This feature allows users to listen to the contents of any uploaded document as a podcast:
+        * The system first extracts and processes the full text content from the uploaded file (PDFs, DOCX, or text).
+        * Using gTTS, the text is converted into natural-sounding speech and saved as an MP3 file.
+        * FFmpeg is used to ensure the audio is properly encoded and compatible for playback or download.
+        * The generated podcast file is then made available for streaming or download through the chat interface.

 *   **Others**:
     *   Speech-to-Text for user input.